 Similar considerations arose in McNeil v.
 McNeil.
 Justice Charney found this was a strong case for both pension division at source and a transfer of the pension funds.
 Here, the pension represented more than 60% of the respondent’s assets.
 Both parties were over the age of 50 and the respondent had no savings.
 The respondent could not realistically save for retirement and if the pension was not divided at source, all of the applicant’s assets would be tied up in the pension while the respondent’s assets were tied to the matrimonial home.
 In contrast, if the home was sold and the pension divided at source, both would have a balance between liquid assets and retirement savings.

-Contact the Family Lawyers at Howie Johnson Barristers & Solicitors in Windsor for Trusted Advice on Pension Division and Equalization
+Contact the Family Lawyers at Johnson Miller Family Lawyers in Windsor for Trusted Advice on Pension Division and Equalization

-The family lawyers at Howie Johnson Barristers & Solicitors in Windsor routinely help clients navigate and negotiate asset division and equalization.
+The family lawyers at Johnson Miller Family Lawyers in Windsor routinely help clients navigate and negotiate asset division and equalization.
 Often, pensions form a significant portion of one’s assets and can be a point of contention in divorce proceedings.
 Due to their unique legislative and practical considerations, pension division can be a complex issue to resolve.
 If you have concerns about equalization or asset division, contact us online or call us at 519-973-1500.